My partner and I are spending a month in Hong Kong but want to be able to travel around as much as possible...

 Are you going to Hong Kong (HK is part of China though after 1997) or China?
 Here is the site for reference to travel around by MTR in Hong Kong.
 It's not cheap but it's convenient to see around.

 In Hong Kong there are lots of ways to go to China - Shanghai including packaged tours.
-You can enquire here: http://www.ctshk.com/english/index.htm they are like semi-government travel agency and they arrange China Visa too. over 8 years ago
+You can enquire here: http://www.ctshk.com/english/index.htm they are like semi-government travel agency and they arrange China Visa too. almost 10 years ago

 Thank you for your response...